famanson/famanson.github.io/_posts/2014-04-21-hello-world.md

 Today is the day Hai and I publicly announce the creation of [Team Spring Roll](https://famanson.github.io/spring-roll) and our first project, [Project Spring Roll](https://www.indiegogo.com/projects/project-spring-roll) after a full month of preparation in stealth.

-The idea of the team and the project is something I had a very long while back, but never had the sufficient skills, determination, support or time to piece everything together.
-And now that the first stage of making everything public has been done, these following 3 things will happen:
+The idea of the team and the project is something I had a very long while back, but never had the sufficient skills, determination, support or time to piece everything together until I pitched the idea to Hai at the beginning of March.

+Now, these following 3 things will happen:

 * Active development of the new SVUK Marketplace starts now
 * Plans for our workshops will be drawn up